testdouble/test_data/README.md

    resetting (or rolling back) your changes and making another attempt at generating a more minimal set of test data

-2. If certain tables have a lot of records but aren't very relevant to your tests (e.g. audit logs), you might consider either of these options:
+2. If some records persisted by your application aren't very relevant to your tests, you might consider either of these options:

-    * Add those tables to the `config.non_test_data_tables` configuration array, where they'd still be committed to git, but won't loaded by your tests
+    * If certain tables are necessary for running the app but aren't needed by your tests, you can add them to the `config.non_test_data_tables` configuration array.
+They'll still be committed to git, but won't loaded by your tests

-    * Exclude data from those tables entirely by adding them to the `config.dont_dump_these_tables` array.
-(Note that `rake test_data:load` won't be able to restore these tables into your `test_data` environment, so if the data is needed for the app to operate, you'll need to dump them)
+    * If the certain tables are not needed by your application or by your tests (e.g. audit logs), add them to the `config.dont_dump_these_tables` array, and they won't be persisted by `rake test_data:dump`

 3. If the dumps are _necessarily_ really big (some apps are complex!), consider looking into [git-lfs](https://git-lfs.github.com) for tracking them without